Feminism of Madonna: Role model

-Heydays — present
+1980s—2020s

 During her prime, Rene Denfeld explained she was "far more popular among young women", than "any feminist activist".
 In 1990, Caryn James called her "the most influential feminist of the day".
-Jana Wendt cited an early Camille Paglia's statement as saying: "What she did was to change a whole generation of younger women, and that's what changed feminism".
+Writing for The New York Times in 2019, Vanessa Grigoriadis also commented in retrospect that she "became the dominant model of femininity across the nation".
+Jana Wendt cited an early Paglia's statement as saying: "What she did was to change a whole generation of younger women, and that's what changed feminism".
+In Fame Attack (2012), Chris Rojek defined that generation of women influenced by Madonna as the "New Woman".
 In 2015, Christina Broussard from Portland Mercury said that when Madonna emerged decades ago, it was about more than the look she personified.
 It was about the message.
-Broussard explained that for a female pop star to have an overarching political statement was something of a rarity in the Reagan era, further explaining that from lyrics to her own persona, Madonna has never censored herself based on the traditional notions of femininity.
-In 1994, BBC Worldwide called Madonna and Margaret Thatcher "powerful role models for modern women, who are the first generation to take their careers for granted".
+Broussard explained that for a female pop star to have an overarching political statement was something of a rarity in the Reagan era.
+In 1994, BBC Worldwide called Madonna and Margaret Thatcher "powerful role models for modern women".

-After her heydays, her path still continued to be examined, recognized and appreciated by various.
-Entering in her 50s-years-old, The Associated Press dedicated an article discussing her as a role model for women plus-50.
+After her heydays, her path continued to be recognized by various.
+When she entered into her 50s, The Associated Press dedicated an article discussing her as a role model for women plus-50.
 In a op-ed for PerthNow in 2023, Sarah Vine said she continued to be an icon of freedom, and for that many other women, including herself, "have huge respect for her".
-Jennifer Oliver O'Connell, wrote for Women in American History (2017), that "Madonna remains an important model of female independence and rebellion", with an "insistence" on maintaining control of her own projects that "stands in great contrast to earlier female recording artists".
+Jennifer Oliver O'Connell, wrote in Women in American History (2017), that "Madonna remains an important model of female independence and rebellion", with an "insistence" on maintaining control of her own projects that "stands in great contrast to earlier female recording artists".
+Appleby and Goodwin also noted she embodied "women's freedom".

-Reproval or ambiguity
+Reproval and ambiguities

+Conversely, some criticized those academics that remarked Madonna's status as role model for young women in her heydays, including professor Sheila Jeffreys.
+Ruth Conniff, declared "we can do better than this" in our "post-feminist age", further describing "we need a better role model than Madonna.
+We need a sense that we can do something more productive for society".
+Also, Audra Gaugler in her thesis for Lehigh University in 2000, said that as she "took more risks in her work", women who at first praised her became her most vocal critics.
+For Guilbert, in early 2000s, the "amount of reproaches that Madonna gets" was "proportional to her popularity".

-Conversely, some criticized those academics that gave Madonna a role status for young women in her heydays, including professor Sheila Jeffreys.
-Brian Beacom, from The Herald questioned broadsheet journals when many celebrated her 60-years old birthday and championed her as a role model for women, both in her heydays and present.
+Brian Beacom, from The Herald questioned broadsheet journals when many celebrated her 60-years old birthday in 2018, and championed her as a role model for women, both in her heydays and present.
 He said, she's not a "game changer".
 In the 2010s, editor Erin Harde explained that she has never viewed Madonna as a role model, but rethink her as a possibly "feminist voice" after a discussion with scholar Roxanne Harde.